Senhora (telenovela): Other adaptations

 This is the fourth Brazilian adaptation of the novel, as TV Paulista broadcast an adaptation in 1953 and Rede Tupi broadcast two, in 1962 and 1971.
 The 1971 version had as director Ody Fraga with the title O Preço de um Homem.
 Arlete Montenegro and Adriano Reys portrayed the main characters on the 1971 version.

 In 2005 Marcílio Moraes and Rosane Lima adapted Senhora, Lucíola and Diva to write the telenovela Essas Mulheres, produced by Record.
-Christine Fernandes and Gabriel Braga Nunes portrayed Aurélia Camargo e Fernando Seixas nessa versão.
+Christine Fernandes and Gabriel Braga Nunes portrayed Aurélia Camargo and Fernando Seixas in this version.

 In 2025, TV Globo adapted the novel, however as a plot on Garota do Momento.
-On it, "TV Ondas do Mar" broadcast a version of Senhora in which the characters Beatriz (Duda Santos) and Cássio Cavalcanti (Daniel Rangel) portrayed the characters Aurélia e Fernando, respectively.
+On it, "TV Ondas do Mar" broadcast a version of Senhora in which the characters Beatriz (Duda Santos) and Cássio Cavalcanti (Daniel Rangel) portrayed the characters Aurélia and Fernando, respectively.